PyVRP/PyVRP/docs/source/setup/concepts.rst

 -----------------------------

 Clients and vehicles are equipped with time windows, and a number of other time and duration-related attributes.
+Together, these attributes can be used to model a rich set of constraints.
+Below, we explain the attributes, and how these can be used to enforce different constraints.

 Clients
 ^^^^^^^